Scroll down to see the whole week's schedule and click on each event for more details.

 Earth Day Clean Up with the Woodstock Youth Program and the Woodstock, NY Rotary Club.

-“Earth Art” Closing Celebration at the Mothership Gallery.
+“Earth Art” Finale Celebration at the Mothership Gallery.